rocky-linux/os-autoinst-distri-rocky/README.md

 openQA tests for the Fedora distribution
 ========================================

 This repository contains tests and images for testing [Fedora](https://getfedora.org/) with [openQA](http://os-autoinst.github.io/openQA/).
-For additional tools, Installation Guide and Docker images, see [this repository](https://bitbucket.org/rajcze/openqa_fedora_tools).
+The [fedora_openqa library and CLI](https://pagure.io/fedora-qa/fedora_openqa) are used for scheduling tests, and [createhdds](https://pagure.io/fedora-qa/createhdds) is used for creating base disk images for the test.
+For openQA installation instructions, see [the Fedora openQA wiki page](https://fedoraproject.org/wiki/OpenQA).

 Issues
 ------